About the Webinars

 Jersey-Friendly Yards webinars are free and provided via WebEx Events.
 They are on the second Tuesday of the month at 7:00 pm.
 The live sessions are an hour long with time for questions.
 To join the webinars, you will need either a computer, tablet, or smartphone with speakers.
 After each webinar and with presenter permission, we will add a link to a video recording of the webinar to the Webinar Description sections below.

 You must register separately for each webinar you wish to attend.
 Webinar titles and descriptions are listed below.
 To register for a webinar, click on the title and complete the registration form.
 If you have any questions about the webinar series or how to register, please contact Karen Walzer at firstname.lastname@example.org.

-Our July-September webinars will teach you how to use landscape design principles to plan gardens that are both wildlife-friendly and aesthetically pleasing.
+Our July-September webinars provided information about how to use landscape design principles to plan gardens that are both wildlife-friendly and aesthetically pleasing.

 July 13, 2021